mritunjaysharma394/vowpal-wiki/Azure-Trainer.md

 - **APPINSIGHTS_INSTRUMENTATIONKEY**: An [Application Insights](https://azure.microsoft.com/en-us/services/application-insights/) key used for central logging and performance monitoring.
-- Diagnostics.ConnectionString: Azure storage connection string for startup logging.
+- **Diagnostics.ConnectionString**: Azure storage connection string for startup logging.
-- StorageConnectionString: Azure storage connection string used to output models.
+- **StorageConnectionString**: Azure storage connection string used to output models.
-- JoinedEventHubConnectionString: EventHubs connection string used for data ingestion.
+- **JoinedEventHubConnectionString**: EventHubs connection string used for data ingestion.
-- EvalEventHubConnectionString: EventHubs connection string used to output evaluation.
+- **EvalEventHubConnectionString**: EventHubs connection string used to output evaluation.
-- AdminToken: The authorization token required to invoke the trainers REST API.
+- **AdminToken**: The authorization token required to invoke the trainers REST API.
-- CheckpointIntervalOrCount: The trainer checkpoints in regular intervals.
+- **CheckpointIntervalOrCount**: The trainer checkpoints in regular intervals.
 If the configuration contains ':' it is treated as time span (see [format](https://msdn.microsoft.com/en-us/library/ee372286(v=vs.110).aspx)), otherwise a number representing the number of examples after which checkpointing shall be performed.
 Checkpoint data includes the model, a list of events since the last checkpoint (trackback) and the EventHubs position.
 - EnableExampleTracing: Traces each example in VW string format to AppInsights.

 # REST API